Triline-S/Music-Box-Project/README.md

 >	- Clock tower
 > - At least two characters (and maybe a cat) to meet.
 > - A lot of terrible jokes chosen by yours truly.
-> - Maybe a few reference to popculture.
+> - Maybe a few references to popculture.
 Just a few.

 ___

+The game is made in Wolf RPG Editor.
+No release date.
+At least not in the forseeable future.

 Don't contact me, I'm too lazy to answer anyway.